-The Basic Plan focuses on the following items: the first, to reform the labor practices that are based on working styles, including the tendency to take long working hours and relocations for granted, which is defined as "men-oriented working styles" in this plan; the second, to foster measures to increase the recruitment and promotion of women and develop human resources who will be in managerial positions in the future with an eye to expanding women's participation in all fields of society; the third, to establish an environment in which women can live with peace of mind by giving careful consideration and support to women faced with difficult situations; and the fourth, to enhance measures to eliminate violence against women.
+The Basic Plan focuses on the following items: the first, to reform labor practices that are based on male-oriented working styles, including the tendency to take long working hours and transfers for granted, since for women to contribute actively to the workplace and enjoy fulfilling working lives, it is key to ensure that they can choose from a variety of flexible working styles; the second, to foster measures to increase the recruitment and promotion of women and develop female human resources who will be in managerial positions in the future with an eye to expanding women's participation in all fields of society; the third, to establish an environment in which women can live with peace of mind by giving careful consideration and support to women faced with difficult situations; and the fourth, to enhance measures to eliminate violence against women.

-For the effective implementation of the Basic Plan, 71 performance index are specifically set in it and the Council for Gender Equality, which is chaired by the Chief Cabinet Secretary and composed of relevant ministers and experts, will conduct the follow-up activities in an effective manner.
+The 4th Basic Plan incorporates 71 performance indices for the purpose of its effective implementation and the Council for Gender Equality, which is chaired by the Chief Cabinet Secretary and composed of relevant ministers and experts, will conduct follow-up activities in an effective manner.